Opioid Treatment Center

 Opiates are natural derivatives of the Opium plant, including morphine, codeine, heroin, fentanyl, methadone, oxycodone, and hydrocodone.
-Opioids change the way the brain responds to pain stimuli and can also produce a “high” feeling by disrupting the reward and pleasure centers in the brain.
+Opioids change the way the brain responds to pain stimuli and can also produce a “high” feeling by disrupting the reward and pleasure centers in the brain by releasing huge amounts of Dopamine into the receptor cells.
 The central nervous system, which includes the brain, cardiovascular and respiratory systems, has opioid receptors that receive opioid drugs, and these drugs, like heroin (a derivative of morphine), oxycodone, pain-killers, and methadone bring many physical and emotional effects.
 Respiration, heart rate, blood pressure, and body temperature are lowered while pleasant, high feelings are increased.

 Opioid Withdrawal Symptoms

 Abuse or repeated use of an opioid drug can change the way an individual’s brain chemistry works and lead to psychological and physical dependence.
 The body may not feel “normal” anymore without the drug’s effect on the brain and body, and opioid withdrawal symptoms may start in 6-12 hours for short-acting opioids and up to 30 hours for longer acting drugs.
 Corner Canyon Recovery’s Opioid Treatment Center will help users combat these withdrawal symptoms:

 - Depression & Anxiety

 - High blood pressure

 - Irregular heartbeat

 - Abdominal distention and bloating

 - Liver damage (especially prevalent in abuse of drugs that combine opiates with acetaminophen)